 4.8.
 Statistics

-The statistical significance of the differences in the mean values between the treated groups and the control group were analyzed using one-way ANOVA followed by Tukey’s multiple comparisons test using GraphPad Prism 9.3.0 (463) software.
+The statistical significance of the differences in the mean values between the treated groups and the control group were analyzed by one-way ANOVA followed by Tukey’s multiple comparisons test using GraphPad Prism 9.3.0 (463) software.
 P < 0.05 was considered to indicate significance.
-All the data are presented as the mean ± standard deviation (SD).
+All the data are presented as the means ± standard deviations (SDs).

 Author Contributions:

 A.H.H., A.F. and S.A. designed the experiments.
 M. J, A.M., Y.E., S.N. and A.A. carried out the experiments.
 M.J., KS and A.H.H. analyzed the data.
 M.J. and A.H.H. wrote the first draft.
-A.H.H and M.B approved the final version.
+A.H.H. and M.B. approved the final version.
 All authors have read and agreed to the published version of the manuscript.

-Funding: This project was funded by the Researchers Supporting Project number (RSP- 2021/17) at King Saud University, Riyadh, Saudi Arabia for funding this project.
+Funding: This project was funded by the Researchers Supporting Project number (RSP- 2021/17) at King Saud University, Riyadh, Saudi Arabia.

-Institutional Review Board Statement: This study was approved by the the Ethical Committee for the Care and Use of Laboratory Animals at the University of Gafsa, Tunisia.
+Institutional Review Board Statement: This study was approved by the Ethical Committee for the Care and Use of Laboratory Animals at the University of Gafsa, Tunisia.

 Data Availability Statement: The data that support the findings of this study are available from the corresponding author (Abdel Halim Harrath) upon reasonable request.